rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 section to `s1`).
 Consequently, any type-1 sectioning node that is independent to another type-1 section will increase the width of the section hierarchy.

-Processing the above fragment will therefore result in the following section hierarchy:
+Because similar statements can be made with regards to all other nodes, processing the above fragment will result in the following section hierarchy:

 ```
 |------> x-axis (height)